OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationidentitycreationconfiguration.md

-## identityCreationConfiguration resource type
+## educationidentitycreationconfiguration resource type

 This resource defines the settings on creation of identities.
 These identities include students and teachers.
 Based on these settings the users will be created in the directory.

 > **Note:** If you have directory sync turned on to sync between on-premise AD and AAD, then this resource type should not be used.
-Instead developers should use [IdentityMatchingConfiguration](identitymatchingconfiguration.md)
+Instead developers should use [educationidentitymatchingconfiguration](educationidentitymatchingconfiguration.md)

 Derived from [identitySyncConfiguration](identitySyncConfiguration.md)